English Orientation Packet

 Assault; assault with weapon; conspiracy to commit an assault.

-Inciting, encouraging, aiding, or engaging in a riot or a disturbance which threatens the safety, security, order, or discipline of the facility; conspiracy to riot or create a disturbance.
+Rioting, inciting, encouraging, aiding, or engaging in a riot or a disturbance which threatens the safety, security, order, or discipline of the facility; conspiracy to riot or create a disturbance.

 Escape; attempted escape; conspiracy to escape; possession of escape tools or materials.